jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

 ### CHALLENGES

 1. Can you have the LED display the word "bye" when the button is released?
 2. Can you improve our Morse Code function to be easier to use?
-One way might be to pass in `.`, `-`, or ` ` and have it automatically pick the right duration.
+One way might be to pass in `.`, `-`, or `[space]` and have it automatically pick the right duration.